A simple title with a big message

 If I asked you to think about the most important questions to ask in life, both at home and work, what would you say?
 This answer is not always easy and all of us would come up with different answers.

-Standing in line at FedEx I found a little book with a two-word title, Wait What?
-“And Life’s Other Essential Questions“.
+Standing in line at FedEx I found a little book: Wait What?
+And Life’s Other Essential Questions.

-I have used some version of the 5 Essential Questions at work when I discuss or think about many topics.
-For example, when I am taking care of patients, reflecting on physician burnout, resolving problems and conflict at home and at work, to name just a few.
+I have used some version of the 5 Essential Questions at work when I discuss or think about many topics, both at home and at work when I am taking care of patients, reflecting on physician burnout, or thinking about a project using ‘Lean Thinking’ (what is the gap in process that REALLY matters?).

 Thanks for visiting.